 The chief compliance officer has been designated as the individual with lead responsibility for compliance issues.
-He reports directly to executive leadership within the health system.
+The CCO reports directly to executive leadership within UC Davis Health.
 At any point in the process, you can bring a question or concern to the chief compliance officer or staff within the Compliance Office.
 This would include situations where you believe that you have not received an appropriate, timely or ethical response from a supervisor.

 - Obtain help from other university resources

 You can contact university management within other departments or the Office of the President.
 There are a number of resources within the university that are available to help, including the corporate compliance office, human resources, internal audit, and campus counsel.

 At any point, you can contact the Compliance Hotline to raise questions and clarify issues or to report suspected violations.
 Reports will be investigated or referred to appropriate personnel for resolution.
 If you contact the Compliance Hotline, you may choose to remain anonymous.
 The Compliance Hotline can be reached at the following telephone number: